-Key Stage 3 The agreed success criteria is recorded by students in their Learning Plans.
-The success criteria relate to the assessment which the students will be completing at the end of the learning and assessment cycle.
+Key Stage 3The success criteria relate to the assessment which the students will be completing at the end of the learning and assessment cycle.

 Key Stage 4/5 Success criteria is matched to the subject content within the syllabus.
 Marks schemes are continuously used by teachers to enable students to identify successful answers and reflect on their own performance.